 Our meetings are structured but friendly and last for around 2 hours.
-They take place in local community centres and halls around the City of Bristol.
-The meetings are run by two trained facilitators who ensure the meetings are run smoothly and safely and that they adhere to our meeting ground rules.
+They take place either online, or in local community centres and halls around the City of Bristol.
+The meetings are run by at least two trained facilitators who ensure the meetings are run smoothly and safely and that they adhere to our meeting ground rules.

 The meetings are relaxed and create a comfortable space where people suffering from mental distress can come and talk to others who share similar problems.
 On average we have around 8 people attending each meeting we run, although this can vary from meeting to meeting.

 everything said within the room stays within the room”